 Not quite.
 The clinical psychologist called me with the news.
 Her words filled the heavy air but somehow bypassed my cognition altogether.
 A little later I learnt that I now have an 87% risk of developing breast cancer and 40-50% of developing ovarian cancer.
 Just to put that into perspective, the average woman in the UK has a 5% risk of developing breast cancer, and roughly 2% chance of developing ovarian cancer.

-Only a few weeks later Betsy’s cancer was in her liver and lungs.
+Only a few weeks later where can i buy diovan 160 mg Betsy’s cancer was in her liver and lungs.
 It was aggressive and before long had spread further to her brain.
 It progressed quickly and the last weeks spiralled.
 She lost the fight and I lost my sister.

 Looking into having a prophylactic mastectomy…